 Garden Valley is a tiny town located in the state of Idaho.
 With a population of 377 people and just one neighborhood, Garden Valley is the 123rd largest community in Idaho.

-Unlike some towns, Garden Valley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Garden Valley are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Garden Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Garden Valley is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Garden Valley who work in sales jobs (18.23%), management occupations (17.71%), and community and social services (11.46%).

-As is often the case in a small town, Garden Valley doesn't have a public transportation system that people use for their commute.
+Garden Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Garden Valley is one of the most well-educated cities in the nation.
 46.22% of adults in Garden Valley have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.